-Parents often ask me if it is really necessary for them to reduce their EFC (Expected Family Contribution) when they already know their student is going to get a merit scholarship that will far exceed any need-based aid for which they would otherwise be eligible.
+How important is it to reduce your Expected Family Contribution (EFC)?
+What if you already know that you or your student will be receiving a merit scholarship that will far exceed any need-based financial aid?
 Though it is possible that a high merit scholarship may eliminate your eligibility for any need-based financial aid, it is still very important to keep your Expected Family Contribution (EFC) as low as possible.

-A lowered EFC can be a way of protecting yourself from these and other uncertainties:
+A low EFC can be a way of protecting yourself from these and other uncertainties:

-1. Your merit scholarship may not be renewed in the sophomore, junior, or senior years.
+1. Your merit scholarship may not be renewed each year.

 3. There is no merit aid offered at most top-tier universities.

-If a student in your family enters a top-tier university that uses the Institutional Methodology, there is often no merit aid available.
-Because the only financial aid you will get is need-based, it is critical to middle- and upper-middle-income families to keep their EFC as low as possible.
+If you or your student enters a top-tier university that uses the Institutional Methodology, there is often no merit aid available.
+The only financial aid you will get is need-based.
+So, it is critical to middle- and upper-middle-income families to keep their EFC as low as possible.

-What’s more, though you may not be eligible for financial aid in the current academic years you may be eligible for a lot of financial aid in the near term, even families with incomes in excess of $200,000 may be eligible for a lot of aid down the road.
+Though you may not be eligible for financial aid in the current academic year, you may be eligible for a lot of financial aid in the future.
+Even families with incomes in excess of $200,000 may be eligible for financial aid at some point.

 4. Transfer scholarships are usually much less than regular scholarships.

-If your student transfers to another school, transfer scholarships are very likely to be lower than the one received when a student enters as a freshman.
-The difference in your family’s financial need can mean more grants that will help compensate for the decrease in merit aid.
+If you or your student transfers to another school, scholarships are likely lower than one given to an incoming freshmen.
+The difference in your family’s financial need, determined by your EFC, can mean more grants.

-5. There can be a change in family circumstances that make you eligible for more need-based financial aid.
+5. Changes in family circumstances can make you eligible for more need-based financial aid.

-We all know that life can be full of surprises—some welcome and some not so welcome.
-A sudden lay-off, for example, could make you eligible for more aid.
-The lower your EFC, the higher amount of financial aid you are going to be awarded.
+We all know that life can be full of surprises.
+A sudden lay-off—a pandemic—for example, could make you eligible for more aid.
+The lower the EFC, the more financial aid.